ronaldcurtis/sails-connect-mincer/README.md

 # Sails Connect Mincer

 Sails-Connect-Mincer is simply Sails.js with a Ruby on Rails-like asset pipeline (using [connect-mincer](https://github.com/clarkdave/connect-mincer)).
-It supports everything [mincer](https://github.com/nodeca/mincer) supports: SCSS, LESS, Stylus, Jade, HAML, and EJS.
+It supports everything [mincer](https://github.com/nodeca/mincer) supports: Coffeescript, SCSS, LESS, Stylus, Jade, HAML, and EJS.

 #### Features
 The advantages of using connect-mincer compared to sails's built-in asset manager includes: